hyprsh0t/pmstat/ReadMe.md

 # Proxbox 📦
-Get detailed server and VM stats straight from the cmdline or via webapp.
+Get detailed Proxmox server and VM stats straight from the cmdline or via webapp.

 ## Disclaimer